TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ## Contents of this document

-- 1. Introduction
+ Introduction

-- 2. Getting Set Up
+ Getting Set Up

+ Day to Day Commands

-- 3. Typical Workflow
+ Typical Workflow

-- 4. Terminology
+ Terminology

 ---